ligoj/ligoj/README.md

 All plugins are deployed in [Maven central](https://mvnrepository.com/artifact/org.ligoj.plugin)

-To build and deploy a plugin, more information are available in [plugin-api](https://github.com/ligoj/plugin-api) repository.
+To build and deploy a plugin, more information is available in the [plugin-api](https://github.com/ligoj/plugin-api) repository.

 # Custom UI

 Ligoj comes with a modular approach.
 For custom UI, the solutions are:
 - Rebuild [plugin-ui](https://github.com/ligoj/plugin-ui), with specific assets, and deploy this plugin in a custom Maven repository, or upload it with `/system/plugin/{artifact}/{version}` API
-- Create your own plugin `plugin-ui-company`, with you specific assets: overrides and additions.
-Then install this plugin as above solution
+- Create your own plugin `plugin-ui-company`, with your specific assets: overrides and additions.
+Then install this plugin as the above solution
 - Copy you specific assets in the Ligoj home directory such as `/home/ligoj/META-INF/resources/webjars`, `$(pwd)/.ligoj/META-INF/resources/webjars`, depending on your runtime.
-For sample:
+For a sample:
     ```bash
     # With Ligoj CLI
     ligoj configuration set --id "ligoj.file.path" --value "^/home/ligoj/META-INF/resources/webjars/.*,^/home/ligoj/statics/themes/.*"